Prayer Spaces in Schools

 One of the Headteachers commented:

-If, as you’re reading this, you are excited at the opportunities which Prayer Spaces offer in reaching children and young people who do not have any understanding of God, then you may be interested in finding out how you can become involved.
+If, as you’re reading this, maybe you are excited at the opportunities which Prayer Spaces offer in reaching children and young people who do not have any understanding of God, then you may be interested in finding out how you can become involved with our team.
 Come and join us!
-It’s not scary and you don’t have to have had any previous experience of working in schools or children’s ministry.
+It’s not scary, and you don’t have to have had any previous experience working in schools or children’s ministry.
+You can find out more about what we do, and sign up to get involved by clicking this link.